Brian Whetstone

 Postdoctoral Research Fellow, Summer 2024

-Whetstone will be conducting research for an early-stage manuscript project, Renting History: Housing, Labor, and America’s Heritage Infrastructure, that explores the practice of renting and the provision of housing at public history and heritage sites in the twentieth century.
-Specifically, Whetstone will research the experiences of formerly enslaved men and women at southern plantations and domestic workers at northern estates who emerged as the first generation of caretakers, tenants, and frontline workers as private homes transitioned into public historical sites in the early twentieth century.
+Whetstone conducted research for an early-stage manuscript project, Renting History: Housing, Labor, and America’s Heritage Infrastructure, that explores the practice of renting and the provision of housing at public history and heritage sites in the twentieth century.
+Specifically, Whetstone researched the experiences of formerly enslaved men and women at southern plantations and domestic workers at northern estates who emerged as the first generation of caretakers, tenants, and frontline workers as private homes transitioned into public historical sites in the early twentieth century.